Infinidat/infi.clickhouse_orm/README.rst

 ===================  =======================    =============================================================================================
-get(static)          database, conditions=""    Gets database partitions, filtered by conditions get_active(static)   database, conditions=""    Gets only active (not detached or dropped) partitions, filtered by conditions detach               database, settings=None    Detaches the partition.
-Settings is a dict of params to pass to http request drop                 database, settings=None    Drops the partition.
-Settings is a dict of params to pass to http request attach               database, settings=None    Attaches already detached partition.
-Settings is a dict of params to pass to http request freeze               database, settings=None    Freezes (makes backup) of the partition.
-Settings is a dict of params to pass to http request fetch                database, settings=None    Fetches partition.
+get(static)          database, conditions=""    Gets database partitions, filtered by conditions get_active(static)   database, conditions=""    Gets only active (not detached or dropped) partitions, filtered by conditions detach               settings=None              Detaches the partition.
+Settings is a dict of params to pass to http request drop                 settings=None              Drops the partition.
+Settings is a dict of params to pass to http request attach               settings=None              Attaches already detached partition.
+Settings is a dict of params to pass to http request freeze               settings=None              Freezes (makes backup) of the partition.
+Settings is a dict of params to pass to http request fetch                settings=None              Fetches partition.
 Settings is a dict of params to pass to http request
 ===================  =======================    =============================================================================================

 Usage example::